okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/main/oktatookta/appatidp.md

 1. Click **Save**.
 1. Copy the **Client ID** and **Client secret** from the **Client Credentials** section and paste into a text editor.
 You need these when you configure this Identity Provider in your other Okta org in the next section.

-If you plan to [enable Authentication method reference (AMR) claims](#create-an-identity-provider-in-okta) in the Okta Identity Provider, you must also enable **Use standard AMR value format** at the Okta Identity Provider org level.
+If you plan to [enable Authentication method reference (AMR) claims](#create-an-identity-provider-in-okta) at the Okta Identity Provider (spoke), you must enable **Use standard AMR value format** at the Okta org level (hub) where you create the app.
 Enable this option to send AMR claim values to apps using the standard format of the supported protocol rather than the legacy Okta format.

 1. Go to **Security** > **General** and locate the **Organization Security** section.
 2. Select **Enabled** from the **Use standard AMR value format** dropdown.